awkwardusername/station-queue/README.md

 # Station Queue Web App

-This is a Vite + React + TypeScript web application for managing queues at stations.
-It supports three roles:

-- **User**: Can join queues for stations (no login, tracked by cookie).
+This project is a queue management system for stations, built with Vite, React, and TypeScript for the frontend, and Node.js/Express for the backend.
+It uses Prisma for database management and Netlify functions for serverless API endpoints.
+Ably is integrated for real-time queue updates.

+## Roles

+- **User:** Joins a queue without login (tracked by cookie).
-- **Person**: Manages a station, can view and pop the queue (access via station-specific ID).
+- **Person:** Manages a station, views and pops the queue, accesses via station-specific ID.
-- **Administrator**: Can create stations (access via secret key).
+- **Administrator:** Creates stations, manages system-wide settings, accesses via secret key.

 ## Features

 - Users can join queues for multiple stations.
 - Persons can view and pop the queue for their station.
-- Admin can create new stations.
+- Administrators can create and delete stations.
 - Queue positions start from 100 for better user experience.
 - Position numbers are unique and never reused, ensuring accurate tracking.
 - Clean data management: all associated data is properly deleted when a station is removed.
+- Real-time updates via Ably.
+- Backend API implemented with Node.js/Express and Prisma.
+- Serverless endpoints via Netlify functions.

 ## Getting Started